Overview: In the past year, the lack of Linux software management solutions has

 - New package notification;

-- Hardware/software inventories for the managed systems; and
+- Hardware/software inventories for the managed

 - Open source agents running on the managed systems.